salamwaddah/laravel-relation-parser/README.md

 ## Usage

-Allow your application client to load in the response any model relation without the need of changing your API controllers.
+Allow your application to load any model relation in the response without the need of changing your API controllers.

 Pass a comma separated relations to your http request.